10 December 2024

 Under MacOS/iOS, N64 emulation has always been a rocky thing, and while it remains a bit rocky, the overall situation for MacOS improves.

 No.2 - Parallel Launcher (good): While this solution provides an own ui, a modified RetroArch/parallel core runs in the background.
 It also provides a dynarec for better performance.
 The drawback is that it is far more buggy and does not work for me in MacOS from time to time.
-Right now, joypad support is broken for me, and Gauntlet Legends immediately crashes.
+Right now, joypad support is back again, and Gauntlet Legends, for example, immediately crashes.
 Still I return to it from time to time to find out whether something works or not.
 RetroAchievements are also here.

-No.3 - Ares (good): In this multi-core emulator, a lot of good things happen for N64 emulation.
+No.4 - Ares (good): In this multi-core emulator, a lot of good things happen for N64 emulation, which is based on the parallel RDP.
 Performance and compatibility steadily improves, and the ui is simple and effective.
+Very recently (end April 2025), the MacOS version received Metal graphics, and that seems to improve the overall experience for me (Super Mario 64, for example, looks gorgeous now).
 However, there will be no RetroAchievements, and that's a big bummer in N64 emulation because the achievements really shine.
 Head for the MacOS nightly Univeral builds.
 It's definitely something to look into.

-Bottom line: Significantly improved situation for MacOS, but still a bit on the buggy side.
+Bottom line: Significantly improved situation for MacOS, but still a bit on the buggy/sluggish side.
 And yes, you can play Ocarina of Time and Super Mario 64 until the end.

 Sony Playstation Portable (PSP)